Step 4: Full View

 Should Engineer A retain the wall defect observation solely in private field notes, produce a written memorandum to VWX documenting the observation and his surmise, or include the finding in the final report despite the client's suppression instruction?

-Retain Observation in Field Notes Only Board's choice Preserve the wall defect observation exclusively in private engineering field notes, complying with the suppression instruction for the final report and making no separate written communication to VWX or the public agency.
+O1 Preserve the wall defect observation exclusively in private engineering field notes, complying with the suppression instruction for the final report and making no separate written communication to VWX or the public agency.
+Board's choice

 The Speculation-Grounded Observation Final Report Omission Permissibility Principle supports retaining the finding in field notes only, given that the observation was speculative and outside Engineer A's structural competence.
 The Field Notes Integrity and Alteration Prohibition Principle requires that field notes be preserved as an authentic evidentiary record.
 The Confirmed-Fatality-Linked Incidental Observation Mandatory Written Escalation Obligation demands that the confirmed-fatality context elevates the observation to require written documentation transmitted to responsible parties, not merely private retention.
 The Written Documentation Requirement Safety Notification principle further supports producing a written memorandum to VWX as a minimum floor independent of the final report.